Mixtures of Gaussian Process Experts with SMC$^2$: Introduction

 Recently, \citet{Zhang:2019} proposed an embarrassingly parallel approach for mixtures of GP experts based on importance sampling.
 Importantly, this allows for uncertainty quantification in the parameters and quantities, as opposed to MAP inference, and avoids the independence or distributional assumptions of variational inference.
 Moreover, in the proposal distribution, random partitions of the data points are generated, allowing for easily distributed GP likelihood computation.
 However, it is well known that naive importance sampling requires the number of importance samples to be exponential in the the Kullback-Liebler (KL) divergence of the posterior from the proposal distribution \citep{chatterjee2018sample}.
 We discuss how this number can be quite large for mixtures of GP experts due to the massive number of possible partitions, leading to poor inference, particularly when a stationary GP model is inappropriate.

 To address this, we propose to improve upon the approach of \citet{Zhang:2019} by using nested sequential Monte Carlo (SMC) samplers, as introduced by \citet{chopinsmc2}, as a way of inferring the model parameters from the posterior.
 We discuss and demonstrate how this provides a more accurate and robust approach, especially for complex target distributions resulting from complex behaviors of the data, such as non-stationarity, discontinuities, or heterogeneity.
-Furthermore, for complex target distributions our method can be much more computationally more efficient, while still being thoroughly parallelizable.
+Furthermore, for complex target distributions our method can be much more computationally efficient, while still being thoroughly parallelizable.
 It is well-known that SMC methods reduce importance sampling complexity from exponential to polynomial \citep{Beskos:2014}.
 Some parallelizability must be sacrificed due to weight normalization, but all other stages of the algorithm can be executed independently and in parallel.
-If more parallel capacity is available and more resources are required, then parallel SMCs can also be run, provided that a minimum ensemble size is used for each one, see e.g. \cite{Jasra:2020}.
-It is worth noting that several studies have previously proposed using SMC in various different ways to sample from standard mixture models, such as \cite{Bouchard:2017} for split-merge moves, amongst other approaches \citep{MacEachern:1999, Fearnhead:2004, Fearnhead:2007, Mansinghka:2007, Caron:2009, Carvalho:2010, Ulker:2010}.
+There exist versions of SMC that can combine independent asynchronous SMCs in lieu of a single monolithic SMC as well, provided that a minimum ensemble size is used for each one \citep{Jasra:2020, liang2025scalable}.
+If more parallel capacity is available, then these methods could be leveraged in place of any of the inner parallel SMCs and/or the outer SMC in our method.
+Additionally, it is worth noting that several studies have previously proposed using SMC in various different ways to sample from standard mixture models, such as \cite{Bouchard:2017} for split-merge moves, amongst other approaches \citep{MacEachern:1999, Fearnhead:2004, Fearnhead:2007, Mansinghka:2007, Caron:2009, Carvalho:2010, Ulker:2010}.
+SMC methods have also been proposed for GP inference, see for example \cite{ Gramacy:2011, Svensson:2015}.

 In summary, we formulate mixtures of GP experts such that nested SMC samplers can be used.
 The nested SMC samplers, or SMC$^2$, allow for separation of the model inference into two separate parts, the sampling of the gating network parameters and GP parameters.
 We highlight that this allows for incorporation of uncertainty in the GP parameters, in contrast to the MAP estimates employed in \cite{Zhang:2019}.
 The use of SMC$^2$ greatly extends the set of feasible target posterior distributions from the previously proposed embarrassingly parallel importance sampling of mixtures of GP experts.
+This is achieved by the improved computational efficiency, allowing improved inference of the mixture of GP experts parameters.
+Alternatively, one can obtain inference of similar quality with fewer samples due to the improved KL divergence provided by the SMC$^2$.